inet-framework/inet-tutorials/wireless/doc/step14.rst

 The model
 ---------

-For simplicity, we configure the hosts to use ``ConstantGainAntenna``.
+For simplicity, we configure the hosts to use :ned:`ConstantGainAntenna`.
-``ConstantGainAntenna`` is an abstraction: it models an antenna that has a constant gain in the directions relevant for the simulation, regardless of how such antenna could be implemented in real life.
-For example, if all nodes of a simulated wireless network are on the same plane, ``ConstantGainAntenna`` could correspond to an omnidirectional antenna such as a vertical dipole.
+:ned:`ConstantGainAntenna` is an abstraction: it models an antenna that has a constant gain in the directions relevant for the simulation, regardless of how such antenna could be implemented in real life.
+For example, if all nodes of a simulated wireless network are on the same plane, :ned:`ConstantGainAntenna` could correspond to an omnidirectional antenna such as a vertical dipole.
 (INET contains support for directional antennas as well.)